How many of us have a fear of making mistakes? Don’t worry: all mistakes are worth learning from. They’re even worth celebrating!

 If we’re pushing ourselves to explore new endeavors, engage, play and live our lives to the fullest, we’re going to find plenty of opportunities to make mistakes in life.
 Rather than avoiding them, learn to enjoy them!
 Learn from your mistakes and instead of fearing what may happen, use them as an opportunity to become stronger and more resilient.

 Mistakes are a vital part of learning.
 If you’re not screwing up, you’re holding back!
 So, go for it!
 Make mistakes to the fullest!

-If you’d like to learn more about how to learn from your mistakes, embracing growth and engaging more fully in your life, visit The Wright Foundation.
+If you’d like to learn more about how to learn from your mistakes, embrace growth and engage more fully in your life, visit The Wright Foundation.
 Join us for an upcoming class or workshop to learn the many ways you can celebrate making mistakes, learn and grow!

 Dr. Judith Wright is a media favorite, sought-after inspirational speaker, respected leader, peerless educator, bestselling author, & world-class coach.